xywa23/agentsudo/README.md

 # 🛡️ agentsudo

 **Mission:** The "Sudo" command for AI Agents.
-**One-Liner:** Open-source identity and permission management for non-human workers.
+**Objective:** Open-source identity and permission management for non-human workers.

 ---